 There is an intensifying public debate about EU Structural and Cohesion Fund’s impact on government quality in recipient countries.
 We test read more

-Corruption risks of the nuclear power plant development in Paks
+Corruption Risk of the Nuclear Power Plant Development in Paks

 On 28th October 2014 Istvan Janos Toth presented CRCB’s research results on the corruption risks of the investment of Paks nuclear power plant.
 The study was prepared for the Energiaklub Institute.

 The study examines corruption risks based on economic theory and the specific characteristics of large investment projects.
-We provide an estimation of the amount of corruption risks in the proposed investment and we put forward suggestions for an anti-corruption strategy.
-One of the key arguments discussed in the study is read more
+We provide an estimate of the corruption risks associated with the proposed investment and put forward suggestions for an anti-corruption strategy.
+One of the key arguments in the study is that as investment read more